openwallet-foundation/safe-wallet-sig/docs/wallet-safety-guide.md

     1. Malware:

-        1. Regular Software Updates: Continually update wallet software, operating systems, internet browsers, phone firmware, and antivirus software to fix known vulnerabilities as they are discovered
+        1. **Regular Software Updates**: Continually update wallet software, operating systems, internet browsers, phone firmware, and antivirus software to fix known vulnerabilities as they are discovered